-A student can apply to the VR program at any time.
+A student can apply to the VR program at any time and DARS counselors are required to inform students about the VR program application procedures when they begin working with a student.
 However, a student is not required to apply for VR services if they are only interested in Pre-ETS.
 All five required and four coordination Pre-ETS are made available statewide to support students with disabilities.
 However, certain Pre-ETS activities are only available to students who have applied to the VR program.
 This is because components of these activities or ancillary services that complement these activities include VR services.

 The Rehabilitation Services Administration (RSA) recommends in the preamble to Pre-ETS in the code of Federal regulations (p.
 55691) that VR agencies request students with disabilities receiving Pre-ETS submit an application for VR services as soon as possible in the event the student needs VR services.
 DARS counselors collaborate with local school divisions and community partners to educate students and their parents/representatives about Pre-ETS and VR services.
-This provides students with disabilities and their families an opportunity to make informed decisions about applying for VR services early in the transition process to promote a smooth progression into the VR program.
+This provides students with disabilities and their families an opportunity to make informed decisions about applying for VR services early in the transition process to promote a smooth progression into the VR program, as well as to access additional VR services needed to fully participate in and benefit from Pre-ETS.
+It is therefore a requirement that a student's PE case record documents they've been informed about VR services and application for VR services.